Skip to content

 Digital forensics is a broad umbrella.
 While the principles of preservation remain the same, the specific techniques vary depending on where the evidence lives.

-• Physical Storage Media Forensics: The traditional analysis of "dead" systems—hard drives (HDD), Solid State Drives (SSD), and USB devices.
+• Physical Storage Media Forensics: The traditional analysis of powered-off systems, including hard drives (HDD), Solid State Drives (SSD), and USB devices.
 This involves file systems (NTFS), deleted data recovery, and registry analysis.

 • Live System Forensics: Analyzing a computer while it is still running.
 This focuses on Volatile Memory (RAM) to capture encryption keys, running processes, and active network connections that vanish when the power is cut.